stat545ubc-2024/Eric-Xiang-2024/README.md

 1. README.md: This file provides an overview of the analysis

-2. Mini_data_Analysis1_Deliverable-FINAL.Rmd: Data Analysis R code.

-3. Mini_data_Analysis1_Deliverable_Final_md: Knitted file of the mini data analysis1

-4. Mini_data_Analysis_Deliverable_Final-files: This folder contains the source for MDA1
+4. Mini_data_Analysis_Deliverable_Final-files: This folder contains the source for MDA1, including the RMD files and knitted output

-5. Mini_Data_Analysis2_Deliverable_Final_files: This folder contains the source for MDA2
+5. Mini_Data_Analysis2_Deliverable_Final_files: This folder contains the source for MDA2, including the RMD files and knitted output

 6.  output: This folder contains the CSV and RSD files generated from MDA2 task4